Try for free

 Composio Meta Ads

-4. Scalemate AI Chat — A Different Approach
+4. Scalemate AI Chat — Automation OS Layer (Verified Meta App)

 • Setup: Connect a Facebook account through the platform.
 No repos, no JSON, no terminal